-When I’m in discussions with client prospects, a large portion of them use a rented business website from one of the major “website builders”, such as, Wix, Squarespace, Web.com, Weebly, Godaddy Builder and the like.
+When I speak with client prospects, many of them are using a rented business website from one of the major “website builders”, such as, Wix, Squarespace, Web.com, Weebly, Godaddy Builder and the like.

-These website builders are all heavily advertised on TV during sporting events (golf in particular), and other programs.
+These services are all heavily advertised on TV during sporting events (golf in particular), and other programs.

-Normally, I would write about “pros and cons” when considering a business tool or resource, but there are absolutely no advantages to website builders, only unacceptable disadvantages and limitations.
+Normally, I’d write about “pros and cons” for a business tool or resource, but there are absolutely no advantages to website builders—only deal-breaking limitations.

 I’ll start with the biggest disadvantage…

 Website Builders are More Expensive

 Most business owners are completely unfamiliar with website best practices, economics and long term value, so they consider a low front-end cost of these website builders an “advantage”.
 After all, a custom built website on my favorite platform, WordPress, will set you back $2,500 – $3500 as a one-time cost plus monthly hosting and maintenance costs.